 An UNEXCUSED absence from a performance will result in your overall grade for the current grading period being lowered two full letter grades.

-Students who participate in sports, drama or any school clubs, should speak with Mr. Dubbs if there is any conflict with these rehearsals.
-If these issues are communicated to Mr. Dubbs at least two weeks in advance arrangements can be made for that student to report late and show up to the concert just before their band is playing and/or depart as soon as they are finished playing.
+Students who participate in sports, drama or any school clubs, should speak with Mr. Sayre if there is any conflict with these rehearsals.
+If these issues are communicated to Mr. Sayre at least two weeks in advance arrangements can be made for that student to report late and show up to the concert just before their band is playing and/or depart as soon as they are finished playing.
 We will support your student to do as much as they want to do during this important time of exploration in their lives.

 Serious illness (with doctor's note)